 Quite where she is now I don't know.

-As he says in that highly readable book about the forthcoming album "we'll see . . . mind you, I'll be absolutely gutted if the album is anything less than an international sensation".
+As he said in that highly readable book about the forthcoming album, "We'll see . . . mind you, I'll be absolutely gutted if the album is anything less than an international sensation".